etorresh/MarkovTweets/README.md

   - **Automatic tweets:** randomly tweets sentences.
 Time interval can be adjusted at settings.

   - **Current trends:** trending hashtags can be added to the automatic tweets.
-Probability can be adjusted at settings.
+Probability of using a hashtag can be adjusted at settings.

   ## Example project:
   [Amlo Simulador](http://www.twitter.com/AmloSimulador)